GBBG-7/Networking_codes/Async_client_server/README.txt

 [I used the python asyncronouse module to write this script ]

-NOTE: Make sure you have python installed on your machine,if
+NOTE: Make sure you have python installed on your machine
-      you don't,you can download python by typing 'python' into the terminal which will redirect you to microsoft store to download python

 Make sure you run the server before the client